BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ![DSE panel with reg plot](docs/ide_dse/plot_reg_idraw_vs_fpa.png)

 The brown points represent where ideal models are used.
-Both have the same X position, since ideal models have no components and no take board area.
+Both have the same X position, since ideal models have no components and take no board area.
-If you mouseover the points, it displays the point.
+Mousing over points displays its configuration, here the subclass selection.
-The top ideal point is the IdealLinearRegulator (which drops the voltage by "burning" the excess as heat), while the bottom one is the IdealVoltageRegulator (which only enforces conversation of power, similar to real buck converters), The non-ideal points show a trade-off: the lowest power (most efficient) points are buck converters, but the smallest are linear regulators.
+The top ideal point is the IdealLinearRegulator (which drops the voltage by "burning" the excess as heat), while the bottom one is the IdealVoltageRegulator (which only enforces conservation of power, similar to real buck converters), The non-ideal points show a trade-off: the lowest power (most efficient) points are buck converters, but the smallest are linear regulators.
 This makes sense: buck converters generally require many supporting components (inductor and significant capacitors), while linear regulators often are just a chip and small capacitors.